theutkarshsoni/regula-be/README.md

 6. Breach management & audit log
 7. Validation, auth & polish

-# 🚀 Lessons while Building
+# 🚀 Design Decisions in Practice

 ## From PUT to PATCH: A Compliance Story